 Regardless of your homeschool approach, December is a great time to do a unit study on one or more holidays – even if it is from a different time of year.
 Check out library books at the level for your children.
 Look up information on the internet.
 Make a lapbook or projects.
 Learn some songs.
 Make decorations and food for the holiday(s) you study.
 If you have more than one child, have each one pick a holiday to research and make a mini holiday parade float using shoe boxes.
 You can get free shoe boxes from a local shoe store; just ask ahead if they can save them and when you should pick them up.
 Kids can make their own paper figures or look for Safari Ltd Toob sets.
 Below are the Powhatan Indian and World War II D-Day sets!

-6. Do a holiday family read-aloud.
+6. Do a family read-aloud for the different holidays.

 You can find holiday stories at your library, thrift stores, ebooks, or order one.
 Christmas and Hanukkah stories about at this time of year.
 Here are a few titles that are kid favorites: